 - * If you are buying a property, that the funds you are using are from a legitimate source

-As well as visual checks on photo ID, we analyse all clients through an electronic ID verification system.
+We analyse all clients through an electronic ID verification system.
 This screens personal details against a wide range of databases and is a quick and thorough method of verification.
 We also check that the bank account details we have for you, match your address.

 If you are selling a property, we check the Land Registry for details of who is registered as the owner.
 If you are buying, we ask for 6 months of bank statements and will query if the source of funds for the deposit isn’t clear.
 When someone else has given you your deposit funds (e.g. a parent or other family member) this does mean asking for more information.
 We understand that this might seem intrusive, but we have to track where the money came from originally.

 In addition to these initial checks, we also have to monitor transactions as they progress and report any suspicious activity.

 How money laundering rules affect conveyancers

 Solicitors who don’t follow the rules are at risk of very heavy penalties.